JimPetko/HighResVideoCaptureSample/README.md

 What are the contents of TwCameraLib.dll & TwCameraLibNET.dll

 TwCameraLib is a c++ class, generated from part of the Windows SDK package for Microsoft Media Foundation.
-Reference of how to use the library file can be found below.
-TwCameraLibNET is a wrapper class to import the functionality into Windows Forms.
+Reference of how to use the library file can be found below./
+TwCameraLibNET is a wrapper class to import the functionality into Windows Forms./ SlimDX is an open source library which will funciton for a listener for Game Controllers.

 [msdn-code-gallery-microsoft/Official Windows Platform Sample/CaptureEngine video capture sample at master · microsoftarchive/msdn-code-gallery-microsoft](https://github.com/microsoftarchive/msdn-code-gallery-microsoft/tree/master/Official%20Windows%20Platform%20Sample/CaptureEngine%20video%20capture%20sample)